 The goal of the OIGC's audit responsibilities is to promote integrity, accountability, and process improvement by providing objective, timely, sufficient, and value-added audit services.
-According to the International Professional Practices Framework:
+According to the International Professional Practices Framework.
+International Professional Practices Framework.
+International Professional Practice of Internal Auditing, published by the Institute of Internal Auditors, Inc.: